puli/docs.puli.io/at-a-glance.rst

 ------------------

-Many tools require you to provide configuration, translations or other content in files of specific types.
+Many tools require you to provide configuration, translations or other content in files of specific formats.
 For example, the `Doctrine ORM`_ is able to load the configuration of a ``MyProject\User`` entity from a ``MyProject.User.dcm.xml`` file: